ForumViriumHelsinki/TFDS_SIMPL-open_data_provider/README.md

 # TFDS SIMPL-open Data Provider Agent

-This repository contains the deployment manifests and configurations for the **SIMPL-Open Data Provider** agent, heavily adapted and optimized for local, single-node Kubernetes (k3s) environments.
+This repository contains the deployment manifests and configurations for the **SIMPL-Open Data Provider** agent.
+It natively supports standard multi-node cloud deployments, but has also been heavily adapted and optimized to successfully run in local, single-node Kubernetes (k3s) environments.

 ## 🚀 Quick Start Deployment Guide

 This guide is designed for users who want to quickly deploy the Data Provider agent using **ArgoCD**.
-It assumes you are deploying to a local, single-node k3s cluster.
+While it assumes a single-node k3s setup, these exact manifests will scale out-of-the-box to a multi-node cluster.

 ### Prerequisites

 Before deploying the Data Provider, ensure your environment meets the following requirements:
-1. **Running k3s Cluster:** A single-node cluster with `MetalLB` and an `nginx` Ingress Controller.
+1. **Running Kubernetes Cluster:** Any standard Kubernetes cluster.
+If you are deploying to a local, single-node environment, an `nginx` Ingress Controller and `MetalLB` (or an equivalent load balancer) are required.
 2. **Common Components Deployed:** The core SIMPL infrastructure (Kafka, PostgreSQL, Elastic, OpenBao) must already be running in the `common` namespace.
+You can find the deployment guide for this layer in the [Common Components Repository](https://github.com/ForumViriumHelsinki/TFDS_SIMPL-open_common_components).
 3. **DNS Routing:** A wildcard DNS record (e.g., `*.dataprovider.yourdomain.com`) pointing to your MetalLB public IP.
 4. **Governance Authority:** You need the domain name of the external Governance Authority cluster you will federate with (e.g., `ds.helsinki.tfds.io`).